Diversifying Human Pose in Synthetic Data for Aerial-view Human Detection: Introduction

 \section{Introduction}

-Despite the recent explosive use of flying devices, aerial-view detection has not made much progress compared to general detection that has been successful in computer vision, such as R-CNNs~\cite{SRenTPAMI2017,HLeeTIP2020}, DETRs~\cite{NCarionECCV2020,XZhuICLR2021}, YOLOs~\cite{JRedmonCVPR2016,CWangArxiv2024}, \etc. This may be due to the lack of real-world datasets that sufficiently capture diverse object appearances (especially humans) in aerial views.
+Despite the recent surge in the use of unmanned aerial vehicles (UAVs), aerial scene perception, particularly object detection in aerial images, has not progressed as much as general object detection~\cite{zou2023object}.
+This gap may be attributed to the lack of real-world datasets that sufficiently capture diverse object appearances, especially humans, from aerial perspectives.

-One solution to dealing with the data scarcity issue in aerial-view human detection is to use synthetic data generated by controlling the factors closely associated with large variations in human appearances.
-For example, several attempts have been made to synthesize images of human postures by employing multiple virtual characters with various outfits or external physical characteristics~\cite{MBlackCVPR2023,ZhitaoYangICCV2023}, or by capturing humans from various aerial views at densely sampled viewing angles and ranges~\cite{MKocabasCVPR2021,YShenAccess2023}.
-Particularly, human poses, one of the main factors linked to distinctive human appearances, are highly diverse and only partially defined, making them exceptionally difficult to control when constructing a synthetic dataset.
+Leveraging synthetic data---generated by manipulating factors related to human appearances---for training detectors has recently emerged as a promising solution~\cite{YShenCVPR2023}.
+Efforts have also been made to synthesize images of human postures using multiple virtual characters with varied outfits and physical characteristics~\cite{MBlackCVPR2023}, or by capturing them from different angles and distances~\cite{YShenAccess2023}.
+However, constructing a synthetic dataset with diverse human appearances that match real-world characteristics typically requires significant efforts from experts to model characters and design motions.
+Human poses, in particular, are a key factor contributing to distinctive human appearances; they are highly diverse and only partially defined, making them exceptionally difficult to control.
+This challenge becomes even more pronounced when everything must be built from scratch, a common scenario due to the fact that existing synthetic datasets often do not share the complete assets (e.g., characters, motions, or backgrounds) used to generate them.

-In this paper, we aim to diversify an existing synthetic dataset instead of simply synthesizing more images from scratch.
-Specifically, we want to transform images in an existing synthetic dataset so that the characters assume poses that do not appear in the original set (`novel poses'), while maintaining the original style.
-To make our goal feasible, we need to find appropriate solutions to the following two main questions: i) \textit{how to find a variety of novel yet realistic poses}, and ii) \textit{how to generate human images assuming novel poses}.
+In this paper, we introduce an alternative approach called SynPoseDiv---a novel framework that diversifies human poses in an existing synthetic dataset (Fig.~\ref{fig:flowchart}).
+Specifically, SynPoseDiv transforms images in the existing dataset so that the characters assume poses not found in the original set, while maintaining the original style.
+To achieve this, SynPoseDiv addresses two key challenges: i) \emph{how to identify a variety of novel yet realistic poses}, and ii) \emph{how to generate human images in these novel poses}.